 - Manufacturing (especially if heavy machinery and/or volatile chemicals/explosives are involved)

 - Nursing, paramedic/ambulance & other health/social care services

 - High-level management, public administration/benefits services & teaching

-Taking all these factors into consideration, finding a cost-effective policy may seem like a complicated task – Spectrum FA can advise you on the most suitable policy.
+Taking all these factors into consideration, finding a cost-effective policy may seem like a complicated task – Spectrum FA will advise you on the most suitable policy.
 Find out how by requesting your company’s free, no-obligation review today.

 Who Should Have Group Critical Illness Protection & Why?